DavidTurner2/pacmen/README.md

 You also need to make each pacman bounce off any wall it hits.
 Start by getting at least one pacman positioned and viewable.

+# Roadmap of future improvements:
+I should add a circle radial fill animation to wipe out the pacman image before removing it. i need to move the buttons when i hit the full screen button. i should also add sounds and even add ghosts that remove pacmen and powerups that remove ghost and make this more like a game.

 <img src="PacMan1.png">
 MIT License